 The classrooms in the adjoining building were large and airy but really too cold for this time of year.

-During the week and on the weekends, we had a large shopping mall across the street where we could buy groceries at the Carrefour and dine and several restaurants.
+During the week and on the weekends, we had a large shopping mall across the street where we could buy groceries at the Carrefour and dine at several restaurants.

 The students were very respectful.
 However, it took two weeks to get them to speak up as most students believed that their responsibility was only to listen to what the professor said and to take notes.
 Speech Communication requires a lot of vocal feedback and Dr. Cartwright managed to get most of her students to respond by the third week.
 In the fourth week, every student had to speak as part of a team of five students on the topic the team chose.
 All of the speeches were interesting and well-researched.
 The first class 16 SCM (Supply Chain Management) had 25 students.
 They were very bright and a lot of fun.
 Although learning APA Style to format scholarly writing can be difficult, they toed the line and did the work!